Cottonglow/kafka-integration-with-keda/README.md

 * Docker and Kubernetes

 # Run the example
-1. Start the Kafka and Zookeeper servers
+1. Start the Kafka and Zookeeper servers.
+The following script assumes that strimzi is located in the same directory as this project.
     ```bash
     ./start-kafka.bat
     ```